cvxgrp/aa/README.md

 C (with python interface) implementation of the Anderson Acceleration algorithm as described in our paper [Globally Convergent Type-I Anderson Acceleration for Non-Smooth Fixed-Point Iterations](https://web.stanford.edu/~boyd/papers/nonexp_global_aa1.html)

+NOTE: This implementation is a simple proof-of-concept and does not include all the necessary stabilizations required to guarantee convergence.
+However, it works well in many cases.

 MATLAB code (and the experiments presented in the paper) available [here](https://github.com/cvxgrp/nonexp_global_aa1/):

 ----